Amputation Lawyers North Lauderdale, FL

 - Construction accidents: The heavy machinery that is often present at construction sites can lead to severe accidents where the victims eventually lose limbs.

 If You Have Lost a Limb, Schedule a Free Consultation with a Skilled, Bilingual Personal Injury Attorney in Lake Worth, Florida

-Our North Lauderdale attorneys have over a decade worth of experience advocating on behalf of the Hispanic community in South Florida, but our attorneys also have experience working within the insurance companies themselves.
+Our North Lauderdale attorneys have over a decade worth of experience advocating on behalf of the local community in South Florida, but our attorneys also have experience working within the insurance companies themselves.
 This provides us with unique insight into the ways that insurance companies work, which helps us as we negotiate to recover the maximum amount of compensation for our clients.
 If you have lost a limb and wish to discuss your case with a skilled, bilingual attorney, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a free consultation today.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.